The work of elected members is divided into a number of areas:

-Their work can involve helping constituents directly such as making sure that they get the correct social security benefits, or resolving a planning dispute, for example.
+Their work can involve helping constituents directly such as making sure that they get the correct social security benefits, or resolving a planning dispute.
 Members receive many phone calls and emails from constituents on a daily basis.

-The States Assembly meets fortnightly on average, with breaks at Christmas, Easter and during the summer.
+The States Assembly meets every three weeks, with breaks at Christmas, Easter and during the summer.

 Members need to read and research the main issues to be debated so that they can participate in the discussions and bring amendments if their constituents would be disadvantaged by any proposals, or where their constituents have expressed strong views.